Tools

 deny:

-- command=rm *Filesystem — allow by default, block sensitive files:
+- command=rm *Filesystem, allow by default and block sensitive files:

 tools: